ali-al-najjar/pocket_dj/README.md

 > Pocket DJAI aims to produce a continuous flow of songs mixed based on Mood, Camelot ,Beat and Danceability.

 ### User Stories
-- As a user I want to register so that I have an account on the website.
-- As a user I want to log in so that i can benefit from playing the full songs.
-- As a user I want to choose the genre and the mood of the songs so that I can listen to what I want.
+- As a user I want to choose the mood of the songs so that I can listen to what I want.
 - As a user I want to be able to save the remixes generated so that I can use them in the future.
 - As a user I want to be able to play, stop and pause the songs so that I can control the flow.
 - As a user I want to be able to search songs and artists so that I can pick any song / artist I want.

+### Artist Stories
 - As an artist I want to upload songs so that I can add my songs to my profile.
-- As an artist I want to have a profile so I can link my social media platforms.
+- As an artist I want to have a profile so I can edit my information.
 - As an artist I want to be able to view all my songs so that I can edit them.

+### Admin Stories
 - As an admin I want to upload songs so that I can add to the songs library.
 - As an admin I want to view all the songs uploaded so that I can monitor my data.
 - As an admin I want to view all the users so that I can monitor my registered users.